Division of Gastroenterology & Hepatology Clinical Services

 The Advanced Endoscopy and Therapeutic Innovation Program, directed by Gregory B. Haber, MD, offers a complete range of advanced endoscopic procedures, including the latest in screening, diagnostic, and therapeutic modalities.

-The team at the Center for Esophageal Disease, directed by Abraham R. Khan, MD, offers technologically advanced, multidisciplinary diagnostic and therapeutic care—medical, endoscopic, and surgical—for people who are experiencing esophageal symptoms or conditions including chronic gastroesophageal reflux disease (GERD); hiatal hernia; Barrett’s esophagus; eosinophilic esophagitis; esophageal varices; swallowing disorders such as achalasia, stricture, or spasm; and esophageal cancer.
+The team at the Center for Esophageal Health, led by medical director Abraham R. Khan, MD, and surgical director Tanuja Damani, MD, offers technologically advanced, multidisciplinary diagnostic and therapeutic care—medical, endoscopic, and surgical—for people who are experiencing esophageal symptoms or conditions including chronic gastroesophageal reflux disease (GERD); hiatal hernia; Barrett’s esophagus; eosinophilic esophagitis; esophageal varices; swallowing disorders such as achalasia, stricture, or spasm; and esophageal cancer.